mathewmoon/aws-lambda-terraform-registry/README.md

 Namespaces exist as soon as there is module that references it.
 In other words, you don't need an operation dedicated to creating namespaces.

-#### Example of creating a new module
-TODO: Explain and implement this.......

 ## Authentication
 While the registry technically supports simple Bearer auth using non-expiring tokens, it is highly discouraged.
 One of the main